-NAMES OF SERVICE PROVIDER NATURE OF LITIGATIO N/DISPUTE INTENDED OUTCOME OF CLAIM EXPECTED LIABILITY PROGRESS 11 CLLR Mgidi Isaac Khithika and others Legal motion Applicant was granted an order to the effect that the speaker must allow for a motion of no confidence against the mayor and allow for debate and vote upon receipt of the mayor's response to the motion.
+Figures in Rand 2023 2022 as restated NAMES OF SERVICE PROVIDER NATURE OF LITIGATIO N/DISPUTE INTENDED OUTCOME OF CLAIM EXPECTED LIABILITY PROGRESS 11 CLLR Mgidi Isaac Khithika and others Legal motion Applicant was granted an order to the effect that the speaker must allow for a motion of no confidence against the mayor and allow for debate and vote upon receipt of the mayor's response to the motion.
 The respondents were granted leave to appeal the court order.
 The parties have since settled the dispute on the basis that the respondents withdraw the appeal proceedings and pay 70% of the costs.
-R185,000 The parties have since settled the dispute on the basis that the respondents withdraw the appeal proceedings and pay 70% of the costs.
+R185,000 The parties have since settled the dispute on t basis that the respondents withdraw the appear proceedings and pay 70% of the costs.
 Total contingent L iability R4,756,061.50